Living a Simple Life

 What did we do?
 We voluntarily simplified our life!

-For us it started with a list, a set of goals, and written down plan.
-Our homesteading plan list was long in the beginning, but now many of the items have been checked off, and our dreams of living a simple lifestyle is taking shape.
+For us, it started with a list, a set of goals, and written down plan.
+Our homesteading plan list was long in the beginning, but now many of the items have been checked off, and our dreams of living a simple life are taking shape.

-Here are 10 of our living a simple life items from our list:
+Here are 10 of our living simple life items from our list: